Code Signing Troubleshooting

 - Go to the failed job in the dashboard

-- Scroll through the logs for the error message
+- Scroll through the logs for the failure message

 -